ibm-cloud-docs/vpc/delete-vpc-resources.md

 Deleting an {{site.data.keyword.vpc_full}} by using the REST APIs follows the same general steps in the [deleting](/docs/vpc-on-classic?topic=vpc-on-classic-deleting) process as deletion by using the [CLI](/docs/vpc-on-classic?topic=vpc-on-classic-deleting-using-cli).

-Here are the main steps in the process:
+The following steps are the main parts in the process:

-1. Find all subnets in the VPC you want to delete.
+1. Find all subnets in the VPC that you want to delete.
 2. Delete each subnet in the VPC, which means:
     - Delete all VPN gateways in the subnet.
     - Delete all Load Balancers in the subnet.